fmerg/pymerkle/README.md

-Enhanced security of the present implementation relies on the tree's topology as well as the standard refinement of the encoding procedure.
+Enhanced security of the present implementation relies on the tree's topology as well as the standard refinement of the encoding process.

 ### Defense against second-preimage attack

 Defense against second-preimage attack consists in the following security measures:

-- Before computing the hash of a leaf, prepend the corresponding record with the null hexadecimal `0x00`
+- Before computing the hash of a leaf, prepend the corresponding record with the null `0x00`

-- Before computing the hash of any interior node, prepend both of its parents' hashes with the unit hexadecimal `0x01`
+- Before computing the hash of any interior node, prepend both of its parents' hashes with the unit `0x01`

 Refer to
 [`tests/test_security.py`](https://github.com/FoteinosMerg/pymerkle/blob/master/tests/test_security.py)